-- A 16-month project identifed substantial savings and new opportunities for innovation
+- A 16-month project identifed substantial savings and new opportunities for innovation.

-- By consolidating ERP instances the company created the foundation for digital transformation
+- By consolidating ERP instances, the company created the foundation for digital transformation.

-Outdated enterprise technology had become a serious obstacle to the bold ambitions of our client, a large energy and chemicals company.
+Outdated enterprise technology had become a serious obstacle to the bold ambitions of our client, a large energy and chemical company.
 EnergyCo* decided to invest in a new, state-of-the-art ERP platform and turned to us for help in overhauling its technological architecture.

 The first step in the journey was helping EnergyCo rationalize the vast and discordant series of ERP instances it had installed over the previous decades.
-This landscape had led to a costly maintenance burden and incompatible datasets that could only be reconciled through manual processes.
+This landscape had led to a costly maintenance burden and incompatible data sets that could only be reconciled through manual processes.
 Unifying this ERP architecture enabled EnergyCo to more quickly deploy and innovate its digital products at scale.

-A vast and discordant array of ERP systems had led to a costly maintenance burden and incompatible datasets that could only be reconciled through manual processes.
+A vast and discordant array of ERP systems had led to a costly maintenance burden and incompatible data sets that could only be reconciled through manual processes.

 Part of this work entailed introducing EnergyCo to modern ways of working such as Agile and product-focused development methodologies pioneered by leading digital companies.
-Our workshops and training sessions helped EnergyCo’s talent embrace DevOps, a methodology of continuous building and improving IT capabilities that emphasizes co-creation rather than sequestering IT workers in long projects that risk failure.
+Our workshops and training sessions helped EnergyCo’s talent embrace DevOps, a methodology of continuous building and improving IT capabilities that emphasizes cocreation rather than sequestering IT workers in long projects that risk failure.